 We love the unique flavor and rich broth of this Asian pork belly bean soup.
-In fact we love it so much, we decided Corban needed to make a video about it.
+In fact we love it so much, we decided to have Corban make a video about it.

 Leaving the skin on the pork belly is fine, it is rendered quite tender in the crockpot.

 The video says to chop up the pork pieces, it had only cooked a couple hours when I recorded that.
 After a full 6-8 hours of cooking time, I can just break up the pork with my fingers.
-My new favorite thing about this recipe?
+My new favorite thing about this Asian pork belly bean soup?
 It’s GREAT FOR TODDLERS!

 Don’t you just love those chubby toddler fingers?

 Grown up food, toddler food, baby food, this recipe gets a whole family stamp of approval.

 We are currently in Florida, enjoying a fun time with our friend Jaden and her family, then speaking at BlogHer Food ’14 in Miami.
 We’re so excited to share the process that went into the Asian pork belly bean soup video with everyone there.

 We’ll also be creating some blog posts focusing on producing videos, so keep an eye out for those if you’re interested in making videos of your own.